kelleyjbrady/NiceODE/debug/readme.md

 - Result: This final configuration failed, producing a cascade of deep, low-level JAX errors (Reverse-mode differentiation does not work..., Unexpected tangent...).

-- Conclusion: This was the definitive result of the entire investigation.
-You are correct that we tried to create the correct VJP here, but its failure was not due to a simple lack of understanding of the calculus.
-Rather, it proved a fundamental architectural incompatibility between jaxopt's custom VJP (for implicit differentiation) and diffrax's custom VJP (for the ODE adjoint) when they are nested.
-A fully automated gradient was not achievable with the current library versions, confirming that the only viable path forward was the hybrid model with a manually specified VJP.
+- Conclusion: This was a definitive result.
+It proved a fundamental architectural incompatibility between jaxopt's custom VJP (for implicit differentiation) and diffrax's custom VJP (for the ODE adjoint) when they are nested.
+This confirmed that a fully automated gradient was not achievable and that a manual VJP was the only viable architecture.

+## MRE 3b: The Manual VJP Implementation Challenge

+The final phase of the investigation was to correctly implement the necessary hybrid architecture identified in MRE #3.

+Setup: I built a final MRE using the "hybrid" approach: a robust jaxopt solver for the forward pass to find the b_i values, followed by a meticulously crafted manual backward pass (bwd) that implemented the Implicit Function Theorem using the pre-computed ODE sensitivities computed using forward sensitivity analysis.
+We corrected all known mathematical errors, including subtle sign flips and missing chain rule transformations.

+Result: Despite the architectural and mathematical corrections, the gradients from this final, high-fidelity manual VJP still did not match the finite difference ground truth.

+Conclusion & Future Work: This was the most important learning of the entire project.
+It demonstrates that a correct high-level understanding of the calculus is not sufficient.
+The practical, numerical implementation of the IFT for a non-trivial, real-world model is extraordinarily difficult and sensitive.
+The final failure points to a subtle, low-level numerical bug that has resisted all attempts at discovery.
+This frames several opportunities for future work:

+- Numerical Deep Dive: A more rigorous investigation is needed to debug the specific numerical values of each component of the VJP (the v vector and the J_cross matrices) to pinpoint the exact source of the error.

+- Alternative Formulations: Could the FOCE objective or the ODE model itself be re-parameterized to be more numerically stable and amenable to differentiation?

+- Tooling Development: This entire process highlights an opportunity for better tooling within the JAX ecosystem for this specific and important class of bi-level, VJP-nested problems.

 # Present State of the Project
 - Frequentist FO Objective: